Composting is a great way to reduce waste at home! Follow our handy tips below.

 A compost pile should sit straight on the soil, and be positioned away from your home and any dogs.
 Ideally it should be at least 1 m high x 1 m wide x 1 m deep.

 To create a compost bin or pile, use materials you already have in your shed or garage, such as:

 - Wood, pallets, fencing, tin, bricks or concrete blocks, formed into a three-sided square.

 - Or chicken wire, wire mesh, sacks or netting, formed into a circle with stakes or branches, and wire or string to hold down the loose edges.

 - A large cardboard box, sack, or plastic rubbish bin or container (just drill some holes in the base for air).

-To deter rodents, you can dig a trench and then place your wire circle down below the level of the soil, or place a rat trap next to your bin if you have one.
+To deter rodents, dig a trench and then place your wire circle down below the level of the soil, or place a rat trap next to your bin.

 Whatever set up you chose, start your compost off with a good layer of twigs or small branches, to bring in air to speed up the composting process.